 First contact the Admissions office and obtain the proper paperwork and ask the admission office to forward the paperwork to the other offices on campus.
-This is not finished until you hear back from admissions.
-A student who officially drops a course before finals begin will receive a 'W' for the course.
+The process is not complete until you hear back from admissions.
+A student who officially drops a course before "The last day t withdraw date" will receive a 'W' for the course.